DerErde/DerErde/README.md

 <!-- **DerErde/DerErde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-:ukraine: No to war!:ukraine:

-:ukraine: I am against the war!:ukraine:

-:ukraine: No to war!:ukraine:
+:ukraine: No to war!:ukraine: I am against the war! :ukraine: No to war!:ukraine:

 I am Ukrainian.
 I was born and lived in Ukraine.